Water Conservation

 0 events,

 Each year the Water Conservation Program hosts a day-long water festival for grade school children.
-Last year’s theme (2023) was “Don’t Let Water go Extinct.”
+Last year’s theme (2024) was “Be a Water-Saver Superhero.”

-Last year’s event took place May 3, 2023 and featured informative exhibits and hands-on activities about hydrology, cultural uses of water, local geography, and environmental impacts.
+Last year’s event took place in the Spring at and featured informative exhibits and hands-on activities about hydrology, cultural uses of water, local geography, and environmental impacts.

 Events